wlads/reefpoints/source/posts/2015-02-24-rubyists-guide-to-executing-javascript.md

 ## Client-side
 Most browsers implement [Just-In-Time (JIT) compiling](http://en.wikipedia.org/wiki/Just-in-time_compilation).
 This means that the JavaScript code you write is compiled right before it gets executed by the virtual machine; though, in JavaScript, the interpreter is not referred to as a virtual machine, but as a JavaScript engine.

 V8 is the engine that interprets and executes JavaScript in the Chrome browser, Nitro is the engine for Safari, SpiderMonkey for Firefox, and Chakra on Internet Explorer.
-The efficiency with which a browser interprets JavaScript accounts for much of its performance these days, especially as JavaScript-heavy, Single Page Applications become increasingly important.
+The efficiency with which a browser interprets JavaScript accounts for a substantial portion of its performance these days, especially as JavaScript-heavy, Single Page Applications become increasingly important.

 ## Server-side
 Node.js is the predominant framework for running JavaScript server-side.
 It is built on top of Google’s V8 engine, which is a little confusing if you’ve just read that V8 interprets JavaScript in the browser.
 In general terms, the JavaScript interpreter is extracted from Chrome, compiled on the server, and utilized by Node.js, allowing you to execute JavaScript outside of the browser.